IBM/ce-cns/documentation/setup-example.md

 export MYPROJECT=cloud-native-starter-[YOUR-EXTENTION]
 ```

-> Note: In case you are using an [`IBM Cloud Techzone Environment`](https://techzone.ibm.com), please execute following commands to set the right environment.
+> Note: In case you are using an [`IBM Cloud TechZone Environment`](https://techzone.ibm.com), please execute following commands to set the right environment.

 ```sh
 export MYPROJECT=<project from email>